 required varies from state to state and even to some extent from one school to another.

 Leaving Certificate examination.
-Students (aged 16-19) sit between six and eight exams — English literature, the Irish language and mathematics are mandatory.
+Students (aged 16-19) sit between six and ten exams at either an Higher or Ordinary level — English literature, the Irish language and mathematics are mandatory.

 Baccalaureate, colloquially known as the "bac".